GABurns/DataViz/README.md

 - R (ggplot2)
 - Shiny
+- MicrosoftBI

 # Other Projects <a name="projects"></a>

-I've worked on some other data visualisation projects which are complex enough to warrent their own repo.
+I've worked on some other data visualization projects which are complex enough to warrant their own repo.
 Feel free to check them out!

 ### Social Media